|

 into the wrong hands.
 The American spy plane that was impounded in China last

-year is an example where such technology would have proven handy in destroying
+year is an example where such technology would have proven handy in

-a porous silicon wafer.
+applied to a porous silicon wafer.
 (New Scientist 16 Jan

 2002)